Demographics of Italy

-This article is about the demographic features of the population of Italy, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+The demography of Italy is monitored by the Italian National Institute of Statistics (Istat).

-At the beginning of 2022, Italy had an estimated population of 58,9 million.
-Its population density, at 195.7 PD/km2, is higher than that of most Western European countries.
-However, the distribution of the population is widely uneven; the most densely populated areas are the Po Valley (which contains about a third of the country's population) in northern Italy and the metropolitan areas of Rome and Naples in central and southern Italy, while other vast areas are very sparsely populated, like the plateaus of Basilicata, the Alps and Apennines highlands, and the island of Sardinia.
+At the beginning of 2024, Italy had an estimated population of 58.9 million.
+Its population density, at 195.7 PD/km2, is higher than both the EU (106.6/km2) and European (72.9/km2) average.
+However, the distribution of the population is very uneven: the most densely populated areas are the Po Valley (with about a third of the country's population) in northern Italy and the metropolitan areas of Rome and Naples in central and southern Italy; landlocked, rural and mountainous areas are very sparsely populated, notably the Alps and Apennines ranges, the plateaus of Basilicata and Puglia, the inland highlands of Sicily and the Mediterranean island of Sardinia.

-The population of the country almost doubled during the twentieth century, but the pattern of growth was extremely uneven due to large-scale internal migration from the rural South to the industrial cities of the North, a phenomenon which happened as a consequence of the Italian economic miracle of the 1950–1960s.
-In addition, after centuries of net emigration, from the 1980s Italy has experienced large-scale immigration for the first time in modern history.
-According to the Italian government, there were an estimated 5,234,000 foreign nationals resident in Italy on 1 January 2019.
+The population of the country almost doubled during the 20th century, but the pattern of growth was extremely uneven due to large-scale internal migration from the impoverished, largely rural South to the industrial cities of the North, especially during the Italian economic miracle of the 1950s and 1960s.
+In addition, after decades of net emigration, since the late 1980s Italy has experienced large-scale international immigration.
+As a result, in 2024 there were 5.4 million foreign-born residents in the country, or about 9.2% of Italy's total population.

-High fertility and birth rates persisted until the 1970s, after which they started to dramatically decline, leading to rapid population aging.
-At the end of the first decade of the 21st century, one in five Italians was over 65 years old.
-Italy has experienced a short growth in birth rates.
-The total fertility rate had climbed temporary from an all-time low of 1.18 children per woman in 1995 to 1.46 in 2010.
-To drop again to 1.24 in 2020.
-Due to large scale migration in the 2000s the total population reached its peak in 2014.
-Since then (lower) migration could not offset a shrinking population size, mainly due to the low birthrate, but also due to aging, the rising mortality.
+High fertility and birth rates persisted through the 1970s, then declined sharply in the 1980s and 1990s, leading to rapid population aging.
+At the end of the 2000s, one in five Italians was over 65 years old.
+In 2024, Italy's total fertility rate was 1.18, well below the EU average (1.38) and one of the lowest in the world.

-Since the revised 1984 Lateran Treaty agreement, Italy has no official religion.
-However, it recognizes the role the Catholic Church plays in Italian society.
+Since the revision of the Lateran Treaty in 1984, Italy has no official religion, although the Catholic Church enjoys a privileged legal status and plays a prominent role in Italian society and politics.
 In 2017, 78% of the population identified as Catholic, 15% as non-believers or atheists, 2% as other Christians and 6% adhered to other religions.